 How is it treated?

 Syphilis can be treated with the antibiotic penicillin.
 Newly acquired infections can be cured easily.
-A longer treatment may be needed to cure someone who has been infected for more than a year.
+A longer treatment is needed to cure someone who has been infected for more than two years or if the timing of infection is unknown.
 A previously treated person can become infected with syphilis a second time if exposed again.

 How can syphilis be prevented?